GALAPAGOS LAVA LIZARD

 Conservation Status: Near Threatened

 Lava lizards inhabit all Galapagos islands with the exception of Genovesa, Darwin, and Wolf.
 The most common Galapagos Lava Lizard species is found on 10 of the central & western islands.
 While the other 6 species each live on one specific island (Española, Floreana, Marchena, Pinta, Pinzon & San Cristobal).
-All are endemic species to Galapagos, and believed to have adapted from one common mainland anscestor.
+All of these lava lizard species are endemic to the Galapagos and are believed to have evolved from one common mainland South American ancestor.

-Contact us for a FREE GALAPAGOS TOUR QUOTE with no obligations, or for more information about how to plan your vacation to the Galapagos Islands.
+Contact us for a FREE GALAPAGOS TOUR QUOTE, or for more information about how to plan your vacation to the Galapagos Islands.
+Happy Gringo have been one of the leading Galapagos Islands Agents since 2004, helping over 10k happy tourists to realize their dream vacation.
+We also come highly recommended on both Trip Advisor and Trust Pilot.

-Everything You Need To Know About Lava Lizards At The Galapagos Islands
+Everything You Ever Wanted To Know About Galapagos Islands Lava Lizards

-Galapagos lava lizards have similar appearance across each of their seven species.
+Galapagos Lava Lizards have similar appearances across each of their seven subspecies.
 They are small and slim, averaging 5-6 inches long.
-Individuals vary in colour from grey to green or brown and even black.
+Individuals vary in color from grey to green or brown and even black.
 Males tend to be larger in size, up to 2 or 3 times that of a female.
-Males also have brighter colours with yellow specks or gold stripes, and a spiny back crest.
-Females are easy to recognise with an attractive red throat or head.
+Males also have brighter colors with yellow specks or gold stripes, and a spiny back crest.
+Females are easy to recognize with an attractive red throat or head.

-Breeding season takes place in the warm months at the start of the year.
+Lava Lizard breeding season takes place in the warm months at the start of the year.
 A large male will typically control a territory as large as 400 square meters, and attempt to mate with any female that passes through.
-The competition for territories often becomes competitive, with aggressive consequences.
-Which leads onto a very common question: Why do lava lizards do pushups?
+The competition for Galapagos Lava Lizard territories often becomes competitive, with aggressive consequences.
+This leads to a very common question: Why do lava lizards do pushups?

-A male lava lizard will be very protective of his territory, while other males are more than happy to encrouch.
+A male Galapagos Lava Lizard is very protective of his territory, knowing that other males are more than happy to encroach.
 Each lava lizard male needs to vigorously defend their ground, and show the others who is boss.
 What better way to convince others not to mess with you than a macho show of testosterone?
 To do this the defending male launches into an intimidating round of frantic push-ups.
 If he is able to make himself look big and strong then the intruder may give up and move on elsewhere.
 But if he is unimpressed then the tension escalates into a full-on push-up contest.
 It's pretty exhausting stuff under the hot tropical sun, but the potential reward of females to romance spurs them both on.
 What happens if the press-up competition ends in a draw?
-Conflict becomes inevtiable with tail slapping and biting to determine the victor.
+Conflict becomes inevitable with tail slapping and biting to determine the victor.

 Lava Lizard Galapagos Habitat

-Lava Lizards prefer the lowlands and shorelines of Galapagos.
+Lava Lizards prefer the lowlands and shorelines of the Galapagos.
 They look for dry sandy areas, with rocky nooks and crannies to hide under.
-They also need cacti and plants closeby to attract bugs for them to feed on.
+They also need to be close to cacti and vegetation to attract bugs for them to feed on.

 Galapagos Lava Lizard Diet

 Not surprisingly, Lava Lizards love to eat bugs.
 Their diet consists mostly of flies, ants, moths, grasshoppers, beetles, centipedes, and spiders.
 Interestingly, they can also adapt to eat seeds and plants if necessary.
-This is particularly handy adaptation during time of drought when plants and insect populations are less adundant.
+This is a particularly handy adaptation during times of drought when plants and insect populations are less abundant.

 Fun Galapagos Lava Lizard Facts

-• Galapagos lava lizards are capable of changing color, and might have various reasons to do so.
+• Galapagos Lava Lizards are capable of changing color and might have various reasons to do so.
 Firstly for camouflage, a lava lizard may adapt to blend in better with their surroundings if they spot a potential predator.
-They might also change based on mood or ambiental temperature changes.
-Scientists believe that range of color change may vary depending on which Galapagos island they inhabit.
+They might also change based on mood or ambient temperature changes.
+Scientists believe that the range of color change may vary depending on which Galapagos island they inhabit.

-• Being so small, Galapagos lava lizards have a long list of predators who want to eat them.
-Snakes and Galapagos hawks are their most fearsome predators, but lave lizards also need to be wary of Galapagos mockingbirds and herons .
+• Being so small, the Galapagos Lava Lizard has a long list of predators who might want to eat them.
+Snakes and Galapagos hawks are their most fearsome predators, but lave lizards also need to be wary of Galapagos mockingbirds and herons.
 To counter these threats they have developed three very effective defensive mechanisms.
-Firstly, they rely on excellent camouflage.
-Secondly, in the event that they have been spotted they are also very speedy at gaining safe ground in a crevasse or under a rock.
+Firstly, they rely on excellent color camouflage.
+Secondly, in the event that they have been spotted, Galapagos Lava Lizards are also very speedy at gaining safe ground in a crevasse or under a rock.
 Thirdly, and most remarkably, they can disconnect their tail from their body during a predator attack.
 Why would this be an appropriate tactic?
-Basically the tail continues to squirm on the ground to distract the would-be predator.
-Meanwhile the lava lizard has a few valuable seconds to make a cunning escape.
-Happily, the lava lizard tail grows back again in a matter of weeks.
+Their tail continues to squirm on the ground to distract the would-be predator.
+Meanwhile, the lava lizard has a few valuable seconds to make a cunning escape.
+Happily, the lava lizard's tail grows back again in a matter of weeks.

 • Lava Lizards play an important role in the Galapagos food chain.
-As their diet consists mostly of insects, they help our in pest control.
+As their diet consists mostly of insects, they help us with pest control.
 This is especially true of the painted locust, which otherwise causes great damage to native flora and habitat.

 If you enjoyed this post, then check out more information about Galapagos Islands Reptiles and Animals.

-In conclusion, the Galapagos lava lizard is a charismatic little fella.
-Close up photos of them can be spectacular, especially with a macro lens.
+In conclusion, the Galapagos Lava Lizard is a charismatic little fella.
+Close-up photos of them can be spectacular, especially using a macro lens.
 Videos of their muscle-beach pushup antics are great value too!
-So don't rush on past in search of bigger or more exciting prospects.
-Share a precious moment with the humble Galapagos lava lizard, and you might just find yourself surprised.
+So don't rush on past in search of bigger or more exciting creatures.
+Share a precious moment with the humble Galapagos Lava Lizard, and you might just find yourself surprised.